pandu-66/Color-Generator/README.md

 # Color Generator

-this is a random color generator project
+this is a random color generator project.